plain.pageviews

 When should I use server-side vs client-side tracking?

-Client-side tracking (via {% pageviews_js %}) is great for:
+Client-side tracking (via {% pageviews_js %}) works best for:

 • Standard web pages viewed by users